AI-multimodal/Lightshow/old-docs/source/quickstart.rst

 Databases from the Materials Project
 ------------------------------------

 The database is designed to be constructed via classmethods.
-The primary classmethod we recommend using is :py:class:`lightshow.database.Database.from_materials_project`.
+The primary classmethod we recommend using is ``from_materials_project``.
 It interfaces directly with the ``mp_api.client.MPRester`` object to make queries and pull data locally.
-As of Lightshow 1.0.0, this interfaces directly with the `Materials Project v2 API <https://next-gen.materialsproject.org/api>`_ and is a simple passthrough.
+As of `Lightshow==1.0.0`, this interfaces directly with the `Materials Project v2 API <https://next-gen.materialsproject.org/api>`_ and is a simple passthrough.
 You should type something like ``mpr.materials.summary.search?`` (check its docstring) for the options you can pass directly through to ``Database.from_materials_project``.

 #.
 Directly pull a list of Materials Project IDs